Logarithmic Pandharipande--Thomas Spaces and the Secondary Polytope: Introduction

 The moduli spaces constructed in \cite{MR20} differ from their analogues in Pandharipande--Thomas theory and logarithmic Gromov--Witten theory \cite{abramovich2011stable,chen2011stable,gross2012logarithmic} in that the spaces are only well--defined up to birational modification.
 The situation is parallel to the spaces of expanded stable maps constructed in \cite{Ran19}, where again, there is no minimal model in general.
 Our results here show the existence of a minimal model in the special case of a toric surface.

-Bousseau proved that certain tropical curve counts could be expressed in terms of logarithmic Gromov Witten invariants for toric surfaces \cite{Boss}.
-Assuming a logarithmic version of the Gromov--Witten/Donaldson--Thomas MNOP conjecture, Bousseau's computation represents a prediction about intersection theory on logarithmic Pandharipande--Thomas spaces \cite{MNOP1,MNOP2}.
+A link between tropical and algebraic curve counts was pioneered by Mikhalkin \cite{Milk} for surfaces, generalised to higher dimension targets by Nishinou--Siebert\cite{NishSieb06} and linked to logarithmic Gromov--Witten theory by Mandel and Ruddat \cite{MR4068259}.
+Bousseau proved that certain tropical curve counts could be expressed in terms of logarithmic Gromov Witten invariants for toric surfaces with $\lambda_g$ insertions \cite{BOSS}.
+Assuming a logarithmic version of the Gromov--Witten/Donaldson--Thomas conjecture \cite{MNOP1,MNOP2}, Bousseau noted \cite[Section~1.1.4]{BOSS} his computation represents a prediction about intersection theory on logarithmic Pandharipande--Thomas spaces.

-The technique of studying curves in toric degenerations has a rich precident in enumerative geometry \cite{Boss, MR4068259,MR20,NishSieb06, Ran19}.
+The technique of studying curves in toric degenerations has a rich precident in enumerative geometry \cite{BOSS, MR4068259,MR20,NishSieb06, Ran19}.
 The original construction is due to Mumford\cite{CM_1972__24_3_239_0}.
 A version of the idea behind the logarithmic linear system in the context of Gromov--Witten theory was suggested by Katz \cite{Katz}.
 More precisely, Katz was interested in using the geometry of the secondary polytope to impose conditions on enumerative geometry problems.